google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Easy to Use

-The large-screen LCD with a blue backlight provides you comfort and ease to simply determine meat temperature and switch different settings.
-Temperature display options for both Celsius and Fahrenheit.
+The large-screen LCD with a blue backlight provides comfort and ease when determining meat temperature and switching between different settings, with temperature display options for both Celsius and Fahrenheit.

 High Quality and Safety

-The food thermometer includes a wireless thermometer, transmitter base, chrome steel meat probe, and a built-in timer.
-All the essentials you would like for cooking, grilling, oven-baking, BBQ.
+The food thermometer includes a wireless thermometer, transmitter base, chrome steel meat probe, and a built-in timer—all the essentials for cooking, grilling, oven baking, and BBQ.

-The long-range probe covers a distance of up to 35 meters for maximum reach and mobility when you’re cooking.
+The long-range probe covers a distance of up to 35 meters, allowing for maximum reach and mobility when cooking.

 Multi-Purpose Use

-With a variety of pre-programmed meat selection settings and a good choice of private taste settings, your meals are going to be cooked just the way you wish it with the various sets of modes you can choose from.
+With a variety of pre-programmed meat selection settings and a good choice of private taste settings, your meals will be cooked just the way you wish them, with the various sets of modes you can choose from.

-Whether you’re cooking from cook mode or time mode, impress your family and friends together with your delicious meal.
+Whether cooking from cook mode or time mode, impress your family and friends with your delicious meal.

 Safe Operation

-The meat thermometer probe is formed from food-grade chrome steel designed to urge temperature quickly and accurately.
-Runs on 4 AAA batteries (not included).
+The meat thermometer probe is made from food-grade chrome steel and designed to gauge temperature quickly and accurately.
+It runs on 4 AAA batteries (not included).

 (FAQs)